Willy-Kimura/TrialMaker.Demo/README.md

 ### Features

 - Generating hardware-locked licenses based on a client's Hardware ID.
-- Generating subscription-based premium licenses by limiting the no. of days of use, e.g. 365.
+- Generating subscription licenses by limiting the no. of days of use, e.g. 365.
-- Managing premium clients and products in a local db for reference purposes and support.
+- Managing premium clients and products for reference purposes and support.

 ### Usage